Jason Day leads PGA as Koepka continues to be a major force - WHIZ News

 It sounded like that, too.

 Woods is used to tournament golf in the COVID-19 era.
 Spectators have not been allowed at any tournament since the PGA Tour returned two months ago.
-So that was nothing new.
-Still, there was a starter speaking into a microphone on the first tee, and he stuck with the tradition when introducing past PGA champions.
-Woods has won it four times.
+It’s not less strange.

 “It still funny,” Rory McIlroy said.
 “You know, ‘99, 2000, 2006, 2007 PGA champion, Tiger Woods.
 And then there’s nothing.
 That’s pretty interesting.
 That’s definitely different.”